 Compete on a local level to acquire customers for less

-Justin Silverman, Founder and CEO of Merchynt, recommends using free tools like a Google Business profile can help small businesses compete with larger companies with bigger marketing and advertising budgets.
+Justin Silverman, Founder and CEO of Merchynt, recommends using free tools like a Google Business profile to help small businesses compete with larger companies that have more considerable marketing and advertising budgets.

 "Ninety percent of people search online for a business near them, and if you put some effort into your local business profiles, you're going to start showing up in more search results and getting new customers," Silverman said.